MO Museum

-The museum was opened to the public on 18 October 2018 in the building designed by Studio Libeskind and the team of Lithuanian architects Do Architects.
+The museum was opened to the public on 18 October 2018 in the building designed by Studio Libeskind and Do Architects studio.
 Total building floor area: 3100 sq.m., height: 17 m.
 Architect Daniel Libeskind commented that although it is his smallest project, it is also one of his favorites, and he also noted that he used circular form in it for the first time (spiral staircase in the interior).
 Italian news agency ANSA included Mo Museum into Top 10 21st century museums to visit.
 The museum hosts numerous exhibitions, film screenings, educational workshops, concerts and other cultural events, which are intended for various age groups.

-Prehistory of MO Museum
+History

-History of MO.
-MMC
+Foundation

 MO began its work in 2008, when the founders of the museum Viktoras and Danguolė Butkai started their own art collection.
 Art expert Raminta Jurėnaitė and other art critics agreed to assist with the collection of Lithuanian artworks dating from the 1960s to the present.
 The MO's collection is distinguished through its reflection of Lithuanian cultural modernization at the beginning of 1960s as well as the slow but continuing cultural liberation, which began after the end of the Stalin era.

 The Modern Art Centre (MMC) was founded in 2009 with the intention to open a museum in the future.
 The active collection of artworks, organized by the MMC, received more attention from the public, which helped raise the interest of collectors and thus assisted in the creation of an art market and the recovery of the arts field in Lithuania.